MuellerConstantin/house-prices/README.md

 ## Introduction

 This is a data analysis project about the Ames (Iowa) housing dataset using advanced regression techniques.
 The dataset itself is obtained from [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) as part of a competition.
+This project was processed as part of the "Advanced Applied Machine Learning" course at the [DHBW Karlsruhe](https://www.karlsruhe.dhbw.de/startseite.html).

 ## License